 - Primarily used in construction projects, such as a firm fixed price contract

-- Price is a major factor and a formal process for bidding is generally required
+- Price is a major factor, and a formal process for bidding is generally required

-Just like the sealed bid method, competitive proposals mean more requirements and documentation.
+Like the sealed bid method, competitive proposals mean more requirements and documentation.